seatsurfing/seatsurfing.github.io/docs/admin-ui.md

 ### Danger zone
 Use this section to delete your Seatsurfing organisation.
 The deletion is performed irrevocably.
 All data associated with your Seatsurfing organisation will be deleted and can not be restored.
 You should *only* use this functionality if you're absolutely sure about what you're doing.

+## Subscription
+**_Only relevant for cloud-hosted environments._**

+As an organization administrator, you can manage your subscription.

+This allows you to upgrade to the Paid Plan, or, just in case, to downgrade to the Free Plan at any time.

 ## Search
 The search box at the top of the administrator web-interface can be used by entering a keyword and pressing the enter key.